Jaideep-C/easy-slove/README.md

 ## Getting Started

-This is a Cross platform App.
+This is a Cross platform App for helping student's.